v12technology/fluxtion/docs/index.md

 published: true
 ---

-# Introduction to Fluxtion
+# Introduction

 Fluxtion is a java utility that builds embeddable dependency injection containers for use as a low latency event processor within streaming applications.
+Developers concentrate on developing and extending business logic, dependency injection and event dispatch is handled by the container.

+{: .info }
+Fluxtion = Dependency injection + Event dispatch
+{: .fs-8 }

-The Fluxtion DI container combines construction, instance lifecycle and event dispatch, supporting:
+The Fluxtion container combines construction, instance lifecycle and event dispatch, supporting:

 <div class="grid">
 <div class="col-1-2">